RamboCacing666/minima/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+#Enable Contributor Covenant Code of Conduct

 ## Our Pledge